 Weather

-As for temperature averages, Rome falls in the 72°F/22°C area.
-In other parts of the country, temperatures often range between 55-75°F/13-24°C in the north, 65-80°F/18-27°C in Central Italy, and 70-80°F/21-27°C in the south.
+As for temperature averages, Rome falls in the 72°F (22°C) area.
+In other parts of the country, temperatures often range between 55-75°F (13-24°C) in the north, 65-80°F (18-27°C) in Central Italy, and 70-80°F (21-27°C) in the south.
 However, as alluded to above, there are often heat waves.
-Conversely, some evenings might start to get chilly (especially towards the end of the month), so pack heavier layers along with your light summer clothing.
+Conversely, some evenings might start to get chilly (especially toward the end of the month), so pack heavier layers along with your light summer clothing.

 Crowds & Costs

-By all accounts, September is still the high tourist season in Italy.
-The crowds are large and you typically won't be able to skirt the high-season prices on hotels and flights.
+By all accounts, September is still the high season in Italy.
+The crowds are large, and you typically won't be able to skirt the peak-season prices on hotels and flights.
 Costs for lodging are often 50% more expensive than in the slow season, and the high-end hotels in the most popular areas could spike as high as 100%.
 Expect this to be a case in Sorrento and the Amalfi Coast.
-And if you do plan on visiting these locals, book far in advance as they are typically full three months in advance.
+And if you do plan on visiting these locals, book far in advance, as they're typically full three months out.

 Where to Go

 September is when Italy celebrates one of its most popular times of the year: harvest season.
 If you're here during this month, be sure to partake in one of the many harvest-season food festivals that can be found in cities and towns throughout the country.
-It's the perfect excuse to sample rich Italian delicacies like artisanal olive oils and cheeses, rich chocolate and white truffles.
+It's the perfect excuse to sample rich Italian delicacies like artisanal olive oils and cheeses, rich chocolate, and white truffles.
 There's even a potato festival in the city of Bologna.
+If you're a wine connoisseur and foodie, you'll want to head to Florence for their September grape harvest celebration.

-If you plan on traveling around to different regions of Italy, be sure to do so by train; most other public transport options are unreliable.
+If you plan to travel to different regions of Italy, be sure to do so by train; most other public transport options are unreliable.

 Chat with a local specialist who can help organize your trip.